uxora-com/xpenology-docker/README.md

 Note0: For full disk passtrough, check tutorial here: https://www.uxora.com/other/virtualization/57-xpenology-on-docker

-Note1: If you do not want to use BOOTLOADER_URL, but local copy, then check the tutorial.
+Note1: If you do not want to use BOOTLOADER_URL, copy it as "bootloader.img" to DISK_PATH.
+In our 2nd example, bootloader should be copied to "/xpenodock/syst/bootloader.img".

 Note2: After successfully running this container, you will be able to access the DSM WebUI with docker HOST_IP and port 5000 (ie. 192.168.1.25:5000).